 Depending on the season of your first time in Paris it may be a bit chilly to go scootering around.
 This windproof softshell fleece lined jacket would be ideal to keep any guy warm.
 This lightweight unisex windbreaker will protect from the chilly wind too.

-If riding an electric scooter does not appeal to you, perhaps renting a bike sounds better.
-There are many bike stations around.
+If riding around on an electric scooter does not appeal to you, perhaps renting a bicycle sounds better!

-Again, you will need to download the bike company’s app on your phone.
-And then input your credit card information.
-In the past we used Velib.
-And unlike the electric scooters, the bikes must be returned to a bike station and locked in a bike stall.
+You will need to download the bike company’s app onto your phone.
+And unlike the e-scooters, bikes must be returned to a bike station and locked into a bike stall.

 Riding bicycles around Paris is a great and economical way to see the city.

-Because of the scooter craze, there were a lot more available bicycles to rent.
-Bicycling is also great exercise, and another fun way to get around Paris.
+Because of the recent scooter craze, there were a lot more available bicycles to rent.
+Bicycling is also a great exercise, and another fun way to get around Paris.

 And finally, do not forget about walking!
 Walking during your first time in Paris will give you a unique experience different from biking or riding the scooter.